 Skills deficiency announcements can be found on Immigration New Zealand's Green List.
 The list outlines the job fields and skill sets that are needed in the country and is a good guide for expats looking for work in New Zealand.

-Obtaining or qualifying for a job on this list allows for streamlining of the visa application process, as employers will not have to prove that there are no New Zealanders able to take the position that is applied for.
+Obtaining or qualifying for a job on this list allows expats to streamline the visa application process, as employers will not have to prove that there are no New Zealanders able to take the position that is applied for.
 The Green List is reviewed and updated regularly.

 Other industries in New Zealand that continuously provide employment to expat workers include IT, new media, medicine, construction and engineering.